Tubbz-alt/LLNMS/README.md

     llnms-scan-network

+This is a very slow operation currently.
+I basically just do ping here, but with multiple threads.
+I need to clean this implementation up and replace it with a better concept.
+The good part is that the bash script is now thread safe when writing to the config file.

 ###  Asset Management

 LLNMS assets serve to represent single endpoints on a network.
 They are known artifacts that will